sanskriti16/robustest_documentation_source/addnewdeviceios.rst

 **Disable iOS Software Update Notification**

   1. Go to *Settings* -> *iTunes & App Store*
-  2. Click on the *Auto-Update* toggle button to disable auto-updates
+  2. Click on the toggle button to disable *automatic app updates*
+  3. Click on the toggle button to disable *automatic downloads*

 **Delete existing software downloads**